 The spine is a complex structure that is responsible for supporting your body.
-It holds your head, runs through the neck and back and ends at your pelvis.
+It holds and supports your head and runs through the neck and back and ends at your pelvis.

-It is composed of vertebrae, discs and spinal cord.
+It is composed of vertebrae, discs, and a spinal cord.
 These, in turn, act as a communication conduit for the brain through the nervous system.

 Because of this, a displacement of vertebrae or an injury, however minimal, becomes an obstacle when it comes to the signals reaching their destination.

 As a result, this causes strong aches and pains.
 In more serious cases, it alters the person’s breathing as well as their senses, like touch.

 For this reason, it’s essential to give your spine a lot of attention and adopt healthy habits that will keep it strong and tension-free.

 In this article, we want to share 8 good recommendations that you can put into practice every day to avoid developing spinal diseases or injuries.